 Also, because of the very significant changes in litigation funding since 2013, it is now much more common for claimant patient to not have formal legal representation at all.
 Litigants in person usually lack a proper understanding of the relevant law and procedural rules, so it is common for them to sue the wrong party.
 A medical secretary could be personally sued by a claimant patient over alleged delayed appointments leading to a delayed diagnosis, simply because they do not know about the doctrine of vicarious liability and take a much more literal approach to their claim.

-The surgeon might be able to persuade the insurer to cover the claim anyway despite the medical secretary technically not being eligible for cover.
+The surgeon or doctor might be able to persuade the insurer to cover the claim anyway despite the medical secretary technically not being eligible for cover.
 But this outcome is far from guaranteed because it depends entirely on the goodwill of the insurer.

 However, it could include the costs of:

 If the claimant patient is legally represented then this could all be a reasonably straightforward process that would only cost a few thousand pounds in legal fees.
-However, if the claimant patient is a litigant in person then the whole process might be much more time consuming and difficult, and the legal costs for the surgeon to fund could easily reach five figures.
+However, if the claimant patient is a litigant in person then the whole process might be much more time consuming and difficult, and the legal costs for the surgeon or doctor to fund could easily reach five figures.

-Because of the vital role that medical secretaries perform in the care of patients and the discharge of a surgeon’s professional obligations it is worthwhile investing in their training and professional development in the same way as you do your own.
+Because of the vital role that medical secretaries perform in the care of patients and the discharge of a surgeon/doctor’s professional obligations it is worthwhile investing in their training and professional development in the same way as you do your own.
 Especially, if they are new to the role or returning to work after a career break.